awslabs/sagemaker-debugger/README.md

    - Turn off hook and write only from one worker for unsupported distributed training techniques – Fixes a crash when distributed training in PyTorch framework is implemented using generic multiprocessing library, which is not a method supported by smdebug.
 This fix handles this case and ensures that tensors are saved.

-   - Bug fix: Pytorch: Register only if tensors require gradients – Users were observing a crash when training with pretrained embeddings which does not need gradient updates.
+   - Bug fix: Pytorch: Register only if tensors require gradients – Users were observing a crash when training with pre-trained embeddings which does not need gradient updates.
 This fix checks if a gradient update is required and registers a backward hook only in those cases.

 #### Setting up SageMaker Debugger